A Manual for Group Facilitators

 - Creative problem solving, and much more

-A Manual for Group Facilitators is a valuable resource for:
+A Manual for Group Facilitators is a valuable resource for communities needing trained facilitators, anyone planning or presenting a workshop, trainers and teachers of all kinds.

 Authors: Brian Auvine, Betsy Densmore, Mary Extrom, Scott Poole, Michel Shanklin